kubernetes/enhancements/keps/sig-storage/2639-secret-protection/README.md

 - [x] Feature gate (also fill in values in `kep.yaml`)
   - Feature gate name: SecretInUseProtection
   - Components depending on the feature gate:
+    - kube-controller-manager (in-tree)
+    - secret-protection-controllerr (in-tree)
+    - storageobjectinuseprotection admission plugin (in-tree)
-    - secret-protection-controller
+    - secret-protection-volumesnapshot-controller (out-of-tree)
-    - storageobjectinuseprotection admission plugin
+    - storageobjectinuseprotection volumesnapshot admission plugin (out-of-tree)

 ###### Does enabling the feature change any default behavior?

-Secrets aren't deleted until the resources using them aren't deleted.
+Secrets aren't deleted until the resources using them are deleted.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

-Yes, by disabling the feature gates.
+Yes, by disabling the feature gate.
+After the feature gate is disabled, users need to manually delete the `kubernetes.io/secret-protection` finalizer and the `snapshot.storage.kubernetes.io/secret-protection` finalizer to make secret deleted properly.

 ###### What happens if we reenable the feature if it was previously rolled back?

-Secrets aren't deleted until the resources using them aren't deleted, again.
+Secrets aren't deleted until the resources using them are deleted, again.

 ###### Are there any tests for feature enablement/disablement?

-Yes, unit tests for the secret-protection-controller cover scenarios where the feature is disabled or enabled.
+Yes, unit tests for the secret-protection-controller and secret-protection-volumesnapshot-controller cover scenarios where the feature is disabled or enabled.

 ### Rollout, Upgrade and Rollback Planning